toubou91/flexible-jekyll/_posts/2018-03-04-my-first-time-as-a-coderetreat-facilitator.markdown

 ###### 2.4.2 Retro
 - Our goal today is not to solve the problem
 - Have a clear path of dealing with a problem; structured in many commits and visible in the commit message log
 - Minimize time wasted on trying an approach.
-Short commits instead of hours spent
+Short commits instead of spending hours
-- Understand that a big problem can be split in smaller simple ones
+- Understand that a big problem can be split into smaller ones

 ### 3. Overall Retro
 This is a quote from a participant that made me really happy: